Le Boat Terms and Conditions 2015

 Hirers must be over the age of 18 years (21 years in Ireland).
 The minimum number of people required to hire a boat is 2 adults.
 For larger boats we recommend a minimum of 3-4 adults are needed to handle the boat comfortably.
+At least three experienced/confident adults are compulsory on our Vision boats – or at least four less-experienced adults.
 The number of passengers on board may not exceed the maximum amount of passengers the boat is licensed for.
 The Hirer must conform to the rules of river navigation, and also the instruction given by the company and the river authorities.
 The Hirer shall restrict his cruising to those waters permitted by the company.
 The Hirer shall not sail after nightfall, nor engage in towing, sub hiring or lending of the boat.

 4. Law and Jurisdiction